First cabinet of Donald Trump: Secretary of Defense

-Jim Mattis
+Jim Mattis (2017–2019)

-Trump informally announced the selection of General Jim Mattis as Secretary of Defense on December 1, 2016.
+President-elect Trump informally announced the selection of General Jim Mattis as Secretary of Defense on December 1, 2016.
 (The Trump Transition Team formally announced the selection on December 6, 2016.)
 As with most cabinet roles, the Secretary-designate of Defense undergoes hearings before the appropriate committee of the United States Senate, followed by a confirmation-vote.
 In the case of Mattis, there was an additional step needed as he had retired from the military three years ago, since statute section 903(a) of the NDAA demands a minimum of seven years as a civilian for Pentagon appointees, therefore Mattis needed a waiver to be allowed to become Secretary of Defense.

 During his hearing, Mattis agreed with the assessment that debt was the greatest threat to national security.
 He placed Russia first among the "principal threats" facing the United States and called Iran "the primary source of turmoil" for unrest in the Middle East.
 In contrast with Trump's campaign promises, Mattis advocated for maintaining NATO and keeping the Iran Nuclear Deal.
 He urged for a clear cybersecurity doctrine to be implemented.

 On January 12, 2017, the Senate Armed Services Committee voted, 24–3, to grant the waiver.
 The full Senate voted, 81–17, to pass the waiver three hours later.
 After the Trump transition team canceled a meeting between Mattis and the House Armed Services Committee, the waiver narrowly passed the committee by a vote of 34–28.
 The House voted, 268–151, to grant the waiver.
 The Senate Armed Services Committee approved Mattis's confirmation on January 18, 2017, by a 26–1 margin, and sent the nomination to the full Senate for consideration.
 One of Donald Trump's first acts as president was the approval of Mattis's waiver to become Secretary of Defense.
-After being confirmed by the Senate on the evening of January 20, 2017, by a vote of 98–1, Mattis was sworn in by Vice President Pence on the same evening.
+After being confirmed by the Senate on the evening of January 20, 2017, in a vote of 98–1, Mattis was sworn in by Vice President Pence on the same evening.

 On December 20, 2018, Secretary Mattis announced his intention to resign at the end of February 2019.
 President Trump moved the departure date up to January 1, 2019.